neurosnap/erock.io/content/blog/customer-interviews-killed-product-idea/index.md

 people.

-This exercise of performing customer interviews was eye opening: creating a product in a vacuum is a major reason why my product haven't been successful.
+This exercise of performing customer interviews was eye opening: creating a product in a vacuum is a major reason why my products have _not_ been successful.
 I'm figuring this out by saving hundreds of hours in product development.
 I learn through experience, so it seems obvious now why product managers interview customers constantly, but it wasn't obvious to me until recently.

 **These customer interviews killed my product idea and I couldn't be happier about it.**